TNA Impact preview: The card for tonight's show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-TNA is advertising the following matches and events for tonight’s Impact Wrestling television show.
+TNA is advertising the following matches and events for tonight’s TNA Impact television show.

--“The System” Moose, Eddie Edwards, and Brian Myers vs. Alex Shelley, Kushida, and Kevin Knight
+-“The System” Moose, Eddie Edwards, and Brian Myers vs. Eric Young, Ace Austin, and Chris Bey

 Powell’s POV: TNA Impact airs Thursdays on AXS TV at 7CT/8ET.
 John Moore’s weekly TNA Impact reviews are available on Fridays along with my TNA Impact Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).